Study Alongside Tomorrow's Leaders

 There are now more than 600 alumni of the Clinical Psychology PsyD Program, and the program has an ever-increasing number of applications.
 Read more

-Find the latest figures (PDF) for our program, including internship statistics and licensure data.
+Find the latest figures about Student Admissions, Outcomes, and Other Data (PDF) for our program, including internship statistics and licensure data.
 This year our match rate was 95 percent.
 By comparison, the national average was 81 percent.

 Clinical PsyD Program Welcomes Drs.
 Walsh and Wheaton to the Faculty